 Birds are dinosaurs.
 Actually, birds and mammals are technically reptiles, as they descended from the very first reptile.
-However, when we calibrate our microscope appropriately, we find that birds are more intimately related to dinosaurs, as they branched off from a dinosaur.
+Birds are more intimately related to dinosaurs, as they branched off from a dinosaur.
 The first group of reptiles split 300 million years ago.
 Some 40 million years later, a group called therapsids branched off, and this group eventually evolved to become what we now deem modern mammals.

 The word “reptile” often invokes a picture of a long taciturn animal with an equally long tail that lurches across swamps.
 A lizard quickly comes to my mind, which is the most recognizable of all reptiles.
 Lizards are known to be cold-blooded vertebrates suffused with scales that produce leathery or hard-shelled eggs, as well as a bony skeleton that supports their body.
 Snakes, turtles, crocodiles and alligators are other common reptiles.